zack-test-org/git-xargs/slack-muter/README.md

 | `-l` or `--list`    | List all currently muted channels    | xor      |
 | `-m` or `--mute`    | Mute all shared channels             | xor      |
 | `u` or `--unmute`   | Unmute all shared channels           | xor      |

+## Requirements

+*Note*: This script requires python 3.6+.
+The `python` binary on your local machine may be named `python3`.

+## TODO

+- Running `python slack_muter.py --slack-token XXX --mute` is effectively idempotent, but has a small bug where it keeps redundantly adding the same list of channels to mute.
+This means that running this command repeatedly adds an additional copy of each channel in Slack's settings.
+You can work around this by just running `python slack_muter.py --unmute` before running `--mute` a second time.